In this guide we’ll take a look at the best children’s seesaws for the UK market.

-While the FSC certified wood gives you the look of a classic seesaw, this model also rotates for an exciting ‘spin’ on a traditional toy.
+While the wooden appearance gives off the look of a classic seesaw, this model also rotates through 360° to give a new ‘spin’ on the traditional design.

 Things to Know Before Buying a Children's Seesaw

-Depending on the age of your child, you might be more interested in a ‘rocker’ design, which can be place indoors or out, or a larger outdoor seesaw.
+Depending on the age of your child, you might be looking for a traditional seesaw, or a ‘rocker’ design.

-Whether you choose a rotating or a traditional seesaw is mostly up to your personal preference and the preference of your child; however, there are a couple of things to bear in mind:
+Your choice will predominantly come down to personal preference and the preference of your child; however, there are a couple of things to bear in mind:

 - Rotating seesaws require more space – you will need to keep the radius of the seesaw clear of obstacles.